shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

   #####Metadata- Through Metadata of an image Docker will come to know about how the image is been created, using *history* command, by looking at the information provided in the metadata recursively, reaching origin.

-~~ By *inspect* command, commit messages for all the layers could be obtained.
+~~ By *inspect* command, commit messages for all the layers can be obtained.

 Example : $ docker inspect --format='{{.Comment}}' shradha09/ubuntu:httpd